michaelford85/mac-dev-playbook/full-mac-setup-mford.md

   - SSH setup.
     - Manually copy the shared SSH keys that are needed to log into the remote Ansible machine, from Dropbox (via Airdrop or Web GUI) at `/My Documents/Macbook Ansible Restore/mac SSH keys`.
   - Turn on [Remote Login](https://support.apple.com/guide/mac-help/allow-a-remote-computer-to-access-your-mac-mchlp1066/mac) and [Screen Sharing](https://support.apple.com/guide/mac-help/turn-screen-sharing-on-or-off-mh11848/mac) in Settings on Target Mac
-  - Ensure that the approprpiate SSH Public key (at `/My Documents/Macbook Ansible Restore/mac SSH keys`) that allows remote access is populated in ~/.ssh/authorized_keys
+  - Ensure that the approprpiate SSH Public key (at `/My Documents/Macbook Ansible Restore/mac SSH keys`) that allows remote access is populated in `~/.ssh/authorized_keys` on the target Mac.
   - Sign into:
     - iCloud
     - iMessage